Research Articles

 4. Create a survey and gap analysis to identify the areas of need.

-5. Design curriculum, learning tracks, artifacts and blended delivery modes to transfer knowledge.
+5. Design curriculum, learning tracks, artifacts and blended delivery modes to transfer knowledge when and how the cohort needs it.

 6. Define a performance system to ensure accountability and to draw attention to the criticality of learning within the company.